Fish-Git/maprecat/README.md

     NOTES

-        Both input and output are presumed to be raw HDR-30 dasd image files as typically used in IBM ADCD distributions.
+        Both input and output are presumed to be raw 3390 model 3 HDR-30 dasd image files as are typically used in IBM ADCD distributions.
+Support for other dasd types and models may be provided in a future release.

         The output file is only needed for the RECLAIM function;
         the input file is never modified.